-We do not accept paper report forms any more.
+From I July 2012 we expect to receive all reports online.
+We will not accept paper reports after that date.
 Please contact pudsey@bbc.co.uk if you need support with your online form.

 Can I send a report I have prepared for my trustees or another funder?